Tuesday, October 15, 2024

 Appearances are everything in the tentative teen world of Danish film director Søren Green’s An Afternoon.

-Things are fine until Frederick receives a text message from a high school girl Cecilie, which immediately begins to bother Mathias, particularly when his friend continues to text her in the middle of their activities.
+Things are fine until Frederik receives a text message from a high school girl Cecilie, which immediately begins to bother Mathias, particularly when his friend continues to text her in the middle of their activities.

-him a girl, probing to see if he finds the female “hot.”
-Mathias, as expected, agrees but declares the video to be so boring, obviously signaling his friend that he’s not interested in girls.
-Just to check, Frederick asks “You think so?”
-Mathias responding, “Yes.
+Both attempt to return their interest back to the screen, but Mathias can simply not maintain his sense of pleasure since after a couple of other short clips of leaps and jumps, Frederick shows him a girl, probing to see if he finds the female “hot.”
+Mathias, as expected, agrees but declares the video to be so boring, obviously signaling his friend he’s not interested in girls.
+Just to check, Frederick asks “You think so?”, Mathias responding, “Yes.
 Do you like it?”

 The two boys are doing what older gay men do it also attempting to determine whether or not an attractive acquaintance is interested in the opposite sex, but in a far more direct and unsophisticated manner, both simply terrified of admitting too much too quickly as to offend the other’s possible heteronormative viewpoint.